djthread/indexed/README.md

 A record is a map with an `:id` key (perhaps an Ecto.Schema struct).
 An ETS table stores all such records of a given entity, keyed by id.

-Configure and warm your cache with some data and get an `%Indexed.Index{}` in return.
+Configure and warm your cache with some data and get an `%Indexed{}` in return.
 Pass this struct into `Indexed` functions to get, update, and paginate records.
+Remember to do this from the same process which warmed the cache as the ETS tables are protected.

 ## Pagination